-As the International Accounting Standards Board currently, and expectedly, has projects underway that should result in new pronouncements that continue to evolve IFRS, and as this

-Canadian convergence initiative is in an early stage as of the date of these consolidated financial statements, it is premature to currently assess the impact of the Canadian initiative on the Company.
+As the International Accounting Standards Board currently, and expectedly, has projects underway that should result in new pronouncements that continue to evolve IFRS, and as this Canadian convergence initiative is in an early stage as of the date of these financial statements, it is premature to currently assess the impact of the Canadian initiative on the Company.

 Signed: "Michael Judson"

-Michael Judson

-President and Chief Executive Officer

-Forest Gate Resources Inc.
+Michael Judson President and Chief Executive Officer Forest Gate Resources Inc. April 30, 2009, Montreal, Quebec

-November 14, 2008

-Montreal, Quebec